Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/start-here/getting-started.md

 ## Creating An Addon

+This is a guide for setting up New Horizons **without custom code**.
+This means you will only be writing `json` and `xml` files and will be limited to features of the base game like character dialogue, Nomai text, tornados, black holes, or whatever else you might find in the [New Horizons Examples Mod](https://outerwildsmods.com/mods/newhorizonsexamples/).
+If you already know you want to implement custom code, follow the [Outer Wilds Mod Loader getting started guide](https://owml.outerwildsmods.com/guides/getting_started.html) instead.
+When you set up your mod project using the OWML template **you must enable "Use New Horizons" in order for it to work with New Horizons**.

+If you want to add custom code to a project at a later date simply follow the guide above and copy over all `json` and `xml` files to the new project.

 ### Making a GitHub Repository

 To get started, you'll need to click the green "Use This Template" button on [the New Horizons addon template](https://github.com/xen-42/ow-new-horizons-config-template) GitHub repository.